Murder of Wang Lianying: Film

-The murder of Lianying has served as the inspiration for several films.
+The murder of Lianying has inspired several films.
 In 1921, a group of Shanghai youths from the Chinese Cinema Study Society made a feature film based on the events.
 Directed by Ren Pengnian and released under the title Yan Ruisheng, this adaptation was commercially successful.
-However, due to its focus on a courtesan and a murderer, it was criticized as failing to promote the public morality.
-In 1923, the film was banned in Shanghai, and backlash against it and Zhang Shichuan's Zhang Xinsheng (1922) – another film based on a notorious murder case – resulted in the drafting of censorship policies targeting films that "disturbed social order, damaged social mores and (in the case of foreign films particularly) were offensive to Chinese sensibility", publishing them in 1926.
+Due to its focus on a courtesan and a murderer, it was criticized as failing to promote public morality.
+In 1923, the film was banned in Shanghai, and backlash against it and Zhang Shichuan's Zhang Xinsheng (1922) – another film based on a notorious murder case – resulted in censorship policies targeting films that "disturbed social order, damaged social mores and (in the case of foreign films particularly) were offensive to Chinese sensibility".

 In 1938, the case was again adapted to film, this time by Kwan Man-ching in Hong Kong.
 Starring Yip Fat-yeuk as Yan Ruisheng and Fa Ying-yung as Lianying, this version was given the English title Woe to the Debauched! but known in Chinese as Yan Ruisheng.
-The case later served as an inspiration for Jiang Wen's Gone with the Bullets (2014).
+The case later inspired Jiang Wen's Gone with the Bullets (2014).
 The film, in which Jiang starred alongside Ge You and Shu Qi, followed a mafioso in 1920s China who arranged to launder money by staging a beauty pageant.
-Viewer reviews were generally negative, with particular focus on its slow pacing and loose narrative; in The Paper, Shi Jianfeng wrote that the film was not as exciting as the events that inspired it.
+Reviews were generally negative, with particular focus on its slow pacing and loose narrative; in The Paper, Shi Jianfeng wrote that the film was not as exciting as the events that inspired it.